nxdhf/pyMBoot/README.md

 $ pip3 install -e .
 ```

-Sometimes the user directory may not be added to `PATH`, so there are problems with its CLI functionality.
-For this, please refer to
+Note that it is recommended to install with root privileges on Linux, so that it will be installed in the global directory instead of the user directory.
+If you do not install it with root privileges, you may need to manually add the user directory to the `$PATH`, otherwise you will get an error when using the command line.
+In order to solve this problem, please refer to
 [usage problem](doc/usage_problem.md#Installation%20was%20successful%20but%20the%20CLI%20prompt%20mboot%20command%20was%20not%20found?)

 In order to communicate with the device via `spi`, `i2c` protocol, you need a FTDI device as a bridge, For details, see [How to install libusb](doc/how_to_install_libusb.md)